Contact Lens Replacement Schedule

 Daily lenses should be discarded at the end of

-one day’s wear, and are the healthiest option for contact lenses.
+one day’s wear and are the healthiest option for contact lens wear.
 You will

-for cleaning and storage.
-Daily lenses are also a great choice for
+cleaning and storage.
+Daily lenses are also a great choice for occasional wear

 Bi-weekly Contact Lenses